gOps132/Zyklon/notes/Thoughts.md

 I shall implement in parsing the shader in the program.
 Maybe I should implement a C data structure this time, I could unit test this part.

+spdlog include errors, it must have undergon some updates. the cmake file looks more simpler.
+Should I tie to the last revision or use the new one?

+I deleted
+// #include <spdlog/sinks/stdout_color_sinks.h>
+// #include <spdlog/sinks/stdout_sinks.h>

+I decided to stick to the new revision of spdlog